FREE wildlife photos

 Family Parthenopidae

 Where seen?
-This strange crab was seen once on Changi, on a sandy area near seagrasses.
+This strange crab is sometimes seen on our northern shores.

 Status and threats: This crab is listed as 'Endangered' on the Red List of threatened animals of Singapore.